deeplearning4j/deeplearning4j/spark.md

 By default, the Spark training performance stats rely on a Network Time Protocal (NTP) implementation to ensure that the event timestamps correspond across machines.
 Without this, there is no guarantee that clocks on each worker machine are accurate - they could be incorrect by an arbitrary/unknown amount.
 Without a NTP implementation, accurately plotting of timeline information (shown in the timeline figure above) is impossible.

 It is possible to get errors like ```NTPTimeSource: Error querying NTP server, attempt 1 of 10```.
-Sometimes these are transient (later retries will work) and can be ignored.
+Sometimes these failures are transient (later retries will work) and can be ignored.
-However, if the Spark cluster is configured such that one or more of the workers cannot access the internet (NTP server), all retries can fail.
+However, if the Spark cluster is configured such that one or more of the workers cannot access the internet (or specifically, the NTP server), all retries can fail.

 Two solutions are available:

-1. Don't use ```sparkNet.setCollectTrainingStats(true)``` - this functionality optional (not required for training), and is disabled by default
+1. Don't use ```sparkNet.setCollectTrainingStats(true)``` - this functionality is optional (not required for training), and is disabled by default
 2. Set the system to use the local machine clock instead of the NTP server, as the time source (note however that the timeline information may be very inaccurate as a result)

 To use the system clock time source, add the following  to Spark submit: